e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 Let's try to create our first custom block component.
 To do so, create a folder `my-block` within `common/blocks-library/` folder.
-The markup of block should be added to `index.vue` file within `template` tag.
-So, we should create `index.vue` file within `my-block` and add the preceeding code:
+The markup of the block should be added to `index.vue` file within `template` tag.
+So, we should create `index.vue` file within `my-block` and add the preceding code:

 <div class="container-scrollable">